 * Describes the product’s functionality and value

 Requirements vary in complexity.
-They can be rough ideas sketched on a whiteboard or structured “shall” statements.
-They can be text, detailed mockups or models, and can be part of a hierarchy with high-level requirements broken down into sub-requirements.
-They may also be detailed specifications that include a set of functional requirements describing the behavior or components of a product.
+A requirements management plan could be rough ideas sketched on a whiteboard or structured “shall” statements.
+It can be text, detailed mockups or models, and can be part of a hierarchy with high-level requirements broken down into sub-requirements.
+It may also be detailed specifications that include a set of functional requirements describing the behavior or components of a product.

 High-level requirements are sometimes referred to simply as “needs” or “goals.”
 Software development practices might refer to requirements as “use cases,” “features” or “functional requirements.”
 Agile development methodologies often capture requirements as “epics” and “stories.”
 Regardless of the terminology, requirements are essential to the development of all products.
 Without clearly defining requirements, companies risk creating incomplete or defective products.

 Today’s sophisticated products and software applications often take hundreds or thousands of requirements to sufficiently define the scope of a project or a release.
 Teams must be able to access, collaborate, update and test each requirement through to completion because requirements naturally change and evolve over time during the development process.
-They must also understand the four fundamentals of requirements management:
+They must also understand the four fundamentals of a requirements management workflow:

 1. Good Requirements